danielBCN/PyActor-example/README.md

 lines on a .rst file.
 For this to work, the project must be installed in the python path, by creating a setup.py file and configuring it on readthedocs.

-On the sphinx docs you have a quik guide on the rst format: http://www.sphinx-doc.org/en/stable/rest.html
+On the sphinx docs you have a quick guide on the rst format: http://www.sphinx-doc.org/en/stable/rest.html

-And maybe you find useful this online editor, so you can see how the text will look like immediatly without having to build the whole documentation: http://rst.ninjs.org/
+And maybe you find useful this online editor, so you can see how the text will look like immediately without having to build the whole documentation: http://rst.ninjs.org/

-You can change the style oof the page and more other thing in the ``conf,py`` file.
+You can change the style of the page and other things in the ``conf.py`` file.

-To build the docs on every commit, you have to logg in at http://readthedocs.org and link the repository.
+To build the docs on every commit, you have to log in at http://readthedocs.org and link the repository.
 You need to fill all the information and configure how the docs will be built.
 For example, if the project has to be installed (on the python path) for the docs to be built, you should configure that on the